simplex-chat/simplex-chat/README.md

 This is a demo implementation of SMP ([simplex messaging protocol](https://github.com/simplex-chat/protocol/blob/master/simplex-messaging.md)) server.

-This is not usable for real applications, as it lacks the following protocol features:
+It has a very limited utility (if any) for real applications, as it lacks the following protocol features:

 - cryptographic signature verification, instead it simply compares provided "signature" with stored "public key", effectively treating them as plain text passwords.
 - there is no transport encryption

-These limitations make it easy to experiment with the protocol logic via telnet.
+Because of these limitations, it is easy to experiment with the protocol logic via telnet.

 You can either run it locally or try with the deployed demo server: